Poikilos/bonefinity/README.md

 * eliminate use of frameworkdummy
 * (base.*) deprecate char* methods: trunc, Upperstring, (many more) and Crop IntOfString DoubleOfString FloatOfString IsExt ExistsAt IndexOf
 * use boost in scope of `catch (...)`: `std::cerr << "Unexpected exception, diagnostic information follows:\n" << current_exception_diagnostic_information();`
+* use Standard Library for date&time (use general utilities for dates, and localization for formatting and parsing)

 ## Developer Notes
 * (already done) IF undefined reference to `boost::system::generic_category()`: